muratk3n/thirdwave/en/tweets/2020/week4.md

 (vs Betamax).

-(But it is okay to say that 'both is needed' it will lull bitch batttery bitch BEV lovers into complacency)
+(But it is okay to say that 'both is needed' it will lull bitch batttery, bitch BEV lovers into complacency)

 \#EUGND